-An immersive art installation by Bruce Munro will illuminate the Avenue of Honour at Mt Clarence next year, paying homage to the Anzacs with 13,000 shining spheres marking the last sight of home for 41,000 troops who departed from Albany for the Great War.
+An immersive art installation by Bruce Munro will illuminate the Avenue of Honour at Mt Clarence later this year, paying homage to the Anzacs with 16,000 shining spheres marking the last sight of home for 41,000 troops who departed from Albany for the Great War.
 Watch a short preview video below or here.

 The internationally renowned UK artist’s ephemeral landscape installation will reference the national flowers of Australia and New Zealand; honouring 100 years since the First World War’s end and celebrating Albany’s unique biodiversity with thousands of lights shining in the whites, yellows and golds of the wattle and the kowhai.